Did you know that eating an apple a day will slash your risk of dying early by a whole 35%!?

 “Apples are amongst the top contributors to total flavonoid intake,” Dr. Hodgson said.

 “We have previously shown that flavonoid intake from apple skin improved artery relaxation.
-We have now shown that higher apple intake was associated with lower risk of all-cause mortality and cancer mortality in older women.”
+We have now shown that higher apple intake was associated with a lower risk of all-cause mortality and cancer mortality in older women.”

 The study found women who ate them regularly had a lower risk of dying but Dr. Hodgson said it would also apply to other fruits.